-Despite the awards he has amassed, he often finds himself on the marginsliterary.
+Despite the awards he has amassed, he often finds himself on the margins of the literary world.
 Le Clézio's works remain undervalued by many scholars who hold him at arm's length.
-His entrance into the spotlight began when in 1963, he won the Théophraste Renaudot Prize awarded to first novels.Iher"From the Renaudot Prize to the Puterbaugh Conference: The reception of J.M.G.
-Le Clézio," Sophie Jollin explains how the author immediately stood Renaudot .
-The simple yet obscureof Le Procès Verbal stype of sthat sell.
-Wauthorsthe awardthat and media recognition.
+His entrance into the spotlight began when in 1963, he won the Théophraste Renaudot Prize awarded to first novels.
+In her metacritical review "From the Renaudot Prize to the Puterbaugh Conference: The reception of J.M.G.
+Le Clézio," Sophie Jollin explains how the author immediately stood out from previous Renaudot winners.
+The simple yet obscure style of Le Procès Verbal clashes with the type of reader-accessible texts that sell.
+While the Renaudot acknowledges bourgeoning authors, the award also holds a significant commercial function that aims to generate book sales and media recognition.
 Although Le Procès-Verbal sold fairly well, Le Clézio's popularity sharply declined soon after (Jollin 5).
 In fact, Jollin cites an almost two-decade lull in Le Clézio's career between the publication of Le Procès-Verbal and Désert's appearance in 1980.
 Media attention surrounded the author again when the Académie Française awarded him the Grand Prix Paul Morand for Désert and its poignant depiction of colonialism and immigration.
-Jollin attributes the novel's success with a "" (19).
+Jollin attributes the novel's success with a "return to a more traditional style, often close to that of the adventure novel" (19).
 Another explanation for the popularity of Désert lies in how well its themes dovetail with the political and social climate of the 1980s.
 Espousing a discourse that questions the potential consequences of French colonialism allowed Le Clézio to tap into the issues at the heart of the Hexagon.
 Immigration "became an important issue for the intermediate level of French society, the average 'progressive middle-class' person who came to political power through the elections of 1981" (Jollin 20).
 Désert became a best-seller after the Paul Morand Prize partly because it presented themes enjoyed by these middle-class readers interested in humanitarian causes and the country's current situation.
 Le Clézio's previously written books, especially Mondo et autres Histoires (1978), picked up publicity as a result of Désert's success.
 Around this time, Le Clézio's works began attracting the eye of French educators, too.
 The hermeneutic coding and social relevance of his works meshed well with reading lists and exercises like the commentaire de texte so common in French classrooms (Jollin 16).
-Academic interest on the university level took shape in the mid 1980s in the form of conferences, journals, and dissertations on Le Clézio (Jollin 8).
+Academic interest on the university level took shape in the mid-1980s in the form of conferences, journals, and dissertations on Le Clézio (Jollin 8).
 In 1997, scholars launched the Puterbaugh Conference on World Literature, the first colloquium dedicated to Le Clézio (Jollin 1).

 Yet despite a certain canonization and increased readership, scholars agree that Le Clézio remains more popular outside of France.
-When he won the Nobel Prize for Literature in 2008, academics and critics, in addition to the author himself, were shocked.
+When he won the Nobel Prize for Literature in 2008, academics and critics, in addition to the author himself, were shocked (Archambault).
 P.J.
 Archambault explains that before 2008, "although most of Le Clé́zio’s books, essays, and short stories—more than fifty titles in all—have been published by Gallimard, which has offices situated in the very heart of the Parisian literary world, just off the Boulevard Saint-Germain, Le Clézio had remained a virtually unknown figure in the French capital" (3).
 It is clear that even though the Paul Morand award in 1980 sparked renewed interest in the author, he still lacked and lacks full acceptance in the French literary world.